 Extra fees on your order (currency conversion)

 The Google Store doesn’t charge any extra fees on top of your total order price (including any applicable taxes and delivery).
-What you see on your order confirmation screen is your total store charge.
+What you find on your order confirmation screen is your total shop charge.

 If you notice extra fees with an order charge on your card statement, contact your bank or card provider.
 If you ordered an item from another country, your credit card may charge cross-border or exchange fees.
 The Google Store can’t reimburse any fees added by your card-issuing bank.